Finding the Best Banks in Colorado Springs

 Based in Texas, Independent Bank has four branch locations in and around Colorado Springs.

 Connect your checking account to a REALSaver Savings account and you will earn even more.
-The REALSaver Savings account has an interest rate of 0.50% if you meet the same qualifications as for the checking account.
+The REALSaver Savings account has an interest rate of 0.50% for balances under $15,000 and 0.15% for balances over $15,000 if you meet the same qualifications as for the checking account.

 Beyond checking and savings accounts, Independent Bank provides customers with access to mortgages, auto loans and multiple types of retirement account.